 Presenters reviewed the school's legal obligations under the ADA to provide reasonable accommodations to staff returning (or not) to in-person instruction amid the COVID-19 pandemic.
 Hear about creative, out-of-the-box solutions and tried-and-true strategies schools have implemented to support employees with anxiety or conditions placing them in high-risk categories.

 Presenters: Haley Percell, Chief Legal Counsel, Oregon School Boards Association and Julie Shaw, Shaw, Perelson, May & Lambert, LLP, Poughkeepsie, NY

 Work Stoppages During a Pandemic: Why Did They Happen?
 How to Respond.

-This session will review three work stoppages that occurred during the pandemic.
-A three-attorney panel will review the facts leading to the work stoppage, the response from the school, and related employee issues.
+This session reviewed three work stoppages that occurred during the pandemic.
+A three-attorney panel reviewed the facts leading to the work stoppage, the response from the school, and related employee issues.